akshay722/akshay722/README.md

 ### Hi there, I'm Akshay Penmatsa 👋

-🚀 **Software Engineer | Frontend & Backend Developer | AI Enthusiast**
+🚀 **Software Engineer | Full-Stack Developer | AI Enthusiast**
 🎓 Master's in Information Technology @ **The University of Texas at Dallas**
-💡 Passionate about scalable web applications, AI, and cloud technologies
+💡 Passionate about building scalable web applications, AI solutions, and cloud-native architectures

 ---